manideep-777/apnacollege-git-github/README.md

 # apnacollege-git-github
-this is an example for using git and github.
+This is an example for using git and github.